You are here

-Wentworth is pleased to offer several opportunities for students in the College of Engineerigng and Technology to study abroad through exchanges (whereby students pay tuition to Wentworth).
+Wentworth is pleased to offer several opportunities for students in the College of Engineering and Technology and the College of Architecture, Design and Construction Managment to study abroad through exchanges (whereby students pay tuition to Wentworth).
 Wentworth has agreements with the following Universities:

 - Kingston University in Kingston, England (outside of London)

 - Lucerne University of Applied Sciences in Lucerne, Switzerland

 - RMIT University in Melbourne, Australia

 - Waterford Institute of Technology in Waterford, Ireland